domoticz/domoticz/dzVents/documentation/README.md

 # History [link to changes in previous versions](https://www.domoticz.com/wiki/DzVents_version_History).

+## [3.0.19]
+- Add thermostat Operating State device adapter

 ## [3.0.18]
 - Add isdst as (boolean) attribute to time object
 - Add updateQuiet() method to generic device
 - Fixed bug in dumpTable that caused infinite loop for table with self-reference

+## [3.0.17]
+- Add timestampTodate, dateToTimestamp and date2date functions in Time

+## [3.0.16]
+- Add except as keyword in timeRules

+## [3.0.15]
+- Fixed bug in domoticz.time.matchesRule (daterange was ignored when "on mon, tue" was also part of the rule)
+- Add device adapter for Thermostat type 3 devices (Mertik)
+- Add utils.humidityStatus
+- Add option to have dzVents compute humidity status

+## [3.0.14]
+- Add utils.fuzzyLookup
+- Made eventHelpers more resilient to coding errors in the on = section

+## [3.0.13]
+- Add utils.osCommand (caption)
+- Improved utils.stringSplit (implicit conversion to number on request)
+- Made log function more resilient when logitem is table with embedded function(s)
+- Improved domoticz.snapshot() to enable snapshot of multiple cameras (in one Email)

+## [3.0.12]
+- Add option to use device, camera, group, scene and variable objects as parm to deviceExists(), groupExists(), sceneExists(), variableExists(), cameraExists() methods.

+## [3.0.11]
+- Add sensorValue attribute to custom sensor
+- Add solarnoon as moment in time (like sunrise / sunset )

+## [3.0.10]
+- Add NSS_GOOGLE_DEVICES for notification casting to Google home / Google chromecast
+- Add optional parm delay to domoticz.sendCommand, domoticz.email, domoticz.sms and domoticz.notify

+## [3.0.9]
+- Add dump() as function to object types: camera-, customEvent, hardware, systemEvent, HTTPResponse, security and time.
+- Add function toUTC to time object.
+- Allow table as parm to function makeTime

+## [3.0.8]
+- Allow IPv6 ::1 as localhost in domoticz settings
+- Fixed bug that occurred when using a decimal number in afterSec (openURL and emitEvent)
+- Implement optional use of parsetrigger parm in setValues to trigger any subsequent eventscripts
+- Updated round.utils to correctly handle negative numbers and round to zero decimals

+## [3.0.7]
+- Add domoticz.hardware() as separate object class

+## [3.0.6]
+- Add hardwareInfo() function

+## [3.0.5]
+- Add dumpSelection() method
+- Fixed settings.url

+## [3.0.4]
+- Convert HTTPResponse data to JSON / XML even when HTTPResponse does not fully comply with RFC
+- add isJSON, isXML functions to Utils

+## [3.0.3]
+- add isJSON, isXML, json, xml and customEvent attributes to customEvent object (consistent with response object)

+## [3.0.2]
+- Add `PUT` and `DELETE` support to `openURL`
+- Ensure sending integer in nValue in update function
+- Fix sValue for custom sensor

+## [3.0.1]
+- Add option `at()` to the various commands/methods
+- Add stringToSeconds() function

+## [3.0.0]
+ - Add system-events triggers as option to the on = { ... } section.
+Scripts can now be triggered based on these system-events:
+	 - start
+	 - stop
+	 - manualBackupFinished,
+	 - dailyBackupFinished
+	 - hourlyBackupFinished
+	 - monthlyBackupFinished

+ - Add custom-events triggers as option to the on = { ... } section.
+You can now send an event trigger to start subscribed dzVents scripts. customEvents can be triggered by:
+	 - dzVents domoticz.emitEvent(name, data )  --  command  (data = optional)
+	 - JSON: json.htm?type=command&param=customevent&event=MyEvent&data=myData ( data = optional )
+	 - MQTT: {"command" : "customevent", "event" :    "MyEvent" , "data" : "myData" } ( data = opt ional )
+ - Add method  domoticz.emitEvent()
+ - Add attribute `mode` to Evohome controller
+ - Add option to dumpTable() and ([device][uservariable][scene][group].dump() to os file